-When a person got sick 10,000,000 years ago, they were treated by being hit with a rock until they stopped complaining; since we were all simple farmers back then, and because nobody could come up with a better phrase, it was called “buying the farm.”
+When a person became sick 10,000,000 years ago, they were treated for their illness by being hit with a rock until they stopped complaining.
+Since we were all simple farmers back then, and because nobody could come up with a better phrase, it was called “buying the farm.”

 A few years later, the first “farm”acy opened.

 Eventually rocks were replaced with Darvon and Dentu-cream and strange favors of potato chips and 1-year photo labs, which got the attention of Charles Walgreen, who needed to make something cool happen because everybody in Chicago thought his last name was lame, even in 1901.